agualde/Shopping-Cart/README.md

 2 - email: admin@gmail.com, password: 123456, admin: true

-After adding "devise gem" for authentication a boolean value is added to the User model named "admin".
+After adding the devise gem for authentication a boolean value is added to the User model table named "admin".

-The gem "rails_admin" was also added to allow admin access to easily and with no prior coding experience have full CRUD capabilities from a panel found at the URL: "/admin".
+The gem "rails_admin" was added to allow users marked as admins to access full CRUD capabilities from a panel found at the root URL ending in "/admin".
 A user without the true boolean value in this position will get redirected to the root_path

 - PG_Search: